 In the unlikely event of failure of the ignition spark, the pilot can be lit by a taper or long spill.
 Slide the control knob to the ignition / low position (L).
-While keeping the knob depressed, light the pilot by inserting a long match or taper into the opening shown in figure 3 (Second opening on the right).
+While keeping the knob depressed, light the pilot by inserting a long match or taper into the opening shown in figure 3 (The upper slot of the two).